vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 Applications are expected to break down their tasks into small sub-tasks (e.g. instead of deleting `1,000,000` rows, only delete `50` at a time), and check in with the throttler in-between.

-The throttler is intended for use only by application such as the above mass write cases.
+The throttler is intended for use only for operations such as the above mass write cases.
 It should not be used for ongoing, normal OLTP queries.

 ## Throttler overview